guettli/intranets/README.md

 Every company has its terminology.
 For new employees, it is very helpful to have a definition of the terms which are custom.

-But a central Wiki is useful to improve the communication between departments.
+But a central Wiki is useful to improve the communication between departments, too.
 Because the terminology between departments differs.

 # Difference between an Intranet Wiki and Wikipedia

 Wikipedia pages are often very detailed.
 Usually, it makes no sense to explain every detail in an Intranet Wiki.

 An Intranet Wiki should provide an overview.
-Historical details should be removed to focus on the current state.
+Historical details should be removed or put onto an second page to focus on the current state.

 # Which Wiki Software?

 There are several open source wikis: [DokuWiki](https://www.dokuwiki.org/dokuwiki), [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki), [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome), ...
 See [Comparison of wiki software](https://en.wikipedia.org/wiki/Comparison_of_wiki_software)

 I worked with DokuWiki, MediaWiki, Trac, Github and Confluence.
-Today I would choose DokuWiki, but before I would have a look at modern alternatives.
+Today I would choose DokuWiki, but before I would have a look at modern alternatives, since I am not 100% happy with it.

 This text is about how to use a wiki system for a intranet knowledge base.
+Choosing the right wiki is a different topic.

 # Drafts needed?

 Simple wiki systems don't have drafts.
-It is not realy needed.
+Drafts are not realy needed.
 If someone wants to change a page he/she should go ahead and change it.

 If you want to discuss your changes before actually changeing the page, then you have a lot of alternatives to drafts: You can create copy of the page and work on this copy.
 Or you use a  [Collaborative real-time editor](https://en.wikipedia.org/wiki/Collaborative_real-time_editor) like GSuite, office365 or Nextcloud.